typhoon-hil/vscode-typhoon-test-extension/README.md

 - **Fixed**: Pytest Monitor no longer shows the `Starting...` node after tests are done when the `--collect-only` flag is used.

 - **Pytest Output**: Improved user experience by adding text coloring to the output.

+- **Enhanced Configuration**: The configuration description has been refined for greater clarity.
+Additionally, you can now execute commands directly from the description, improving accessibility and workflow efficiency.